 A student photo ID card is a student’s official Piedmont Virginia Community College identification.
 Student photo identification cards are provided to students through the student activities fee.
 The photo identification cards can be obtained from the Public Safety Office.
 ID cards must be presented for admission to special student activities, to obtain parking decals, to purchase discounted bus passes and to check out library materials.
 ID cards can also be used for discounts at some local merchants.

-Students IDs are not transferrable to another person and students must present their student ID card if requested by College personnel.
+Students IDs are not transferable to another person and students must present their student ID card if requested by College personnel.
 Failure to present an ID is a student code of conduct violation and may result in disciplinary action.

 In a college environment, it is impossible to get messages to students without interrupting a class.
 Therefore, unless there is a documented emergency, no messages will be forwarded to students.
 Students should inform appropriate family and friends that they will not be able to leave messages for students at the college.